 The girls and I rented this house for the week which was way more room than we needed but it was seriously so beautiful I couldn’t pass it up.
 As a fair warning, Sayulita is loud at night.
 We happened to be there during a week long festival for the town and there was loud music until at least 3am most nights.
 That may have been rare and the exception but it felt like it was in our room.
 Music aside, you have noisy neighbors like roosters and donkeys so bring a white noise machine and earplugs.

 Sayulita Life is a website that has a ton of villa listings or, should you chose to stay in the town center, Villa Amor and Petit Hotel Hafa seem to be very popular and nice choices.
 Petit Hotel Hafa is also home to this adorable and very Instagramable walkway shown above so if you aren’t staying there be sure to check it out!
-I also heard their rooftop bar has the best Margaritas you’ll have in your life.
+I also heard the bar next door has the best Margaritas you’ll have in your life.

 I can’t even tell you how amazing the food was.
 I don’t think I had a single bad meal during my entire stay.
 One bonus of Sayulita is that there are quite a few ex-pats living in the area so you won’t be confined to just tacos the entire trip.
 Here are some of my favorite restaurants and dishes we had: